LeonardoMeireles55/llm-local-experiments/README.md

 ## 🧠 Purpose

-Explore different ways of running LLMs locally with GPU acceleration ( ROCm ) on AMD hardware.
+Explore a way of running LLMs locally with GPU acceleration ( ROCm ) on AMD hardware.

 ## 🛠️ Setup